Monoclonal Antibody Infusion Therapy for COVID-19

 Some COVID patients say they feel better between the first 3 to 5 days of having symptoms, however their symptoms often come back.
 When deciding whether or not to receive monoclonal antibody infusion therapy (mABs), please consider that symptoms can come back when it is too late to receive the treatment.
 Since this therapy must be taken within the first 10 days of symptoms, it is important to make your decision as quickly as possible.

-How is mABs and the COVID Vaccine different?
+How are mAb, mAb prophylaxis, and the COVID Vaccine different?

-To find out if you are at high risk and eligible for Monoclonal Antibody infusion therapy, please call the UNC COVID Help Line at 888-850-2684, between 7 a.m. and 7 p.m., seven days a week, including holidays.
+To find out if you are at high risk and eligible for Monoclonal Antibody infusion therapy or mAb Prophylaxis, please call the UNC COVID Help Line at 888-850-2684, between 7 a.m. and 7 p.m., seven days a week, including holidays.